tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 fragmentation, which is sometimes undesirable.
 Operators can avoid these concerns by setting `template.handshakeFraming = true`.

+On unreliable transports, the DTLS 1.3 ACK system is used.

 ### The Transcript layer

 TLS and DTLS start the handshake with an empty transcript.  cTLS is different: